wp-media/wp-rocket-diagnoser/README.md

 You will have a wpr-diagnoser directory (with the content the zip file will have too) and the version automatically replaced in the `wpr-diagnoser.php` file.

-This directory and the zip file are ready to be used a WordPress site.
+This directory and the zip file are ready to be used in a WordPress site.

 **IMPORTANT:** Make sure to update the version in the `package.json` when needed.